Brand: Brand personality

-Brand Mascots

-Brand Mascots are a part of a brands personality.
-Many times a brand mascot is the personification of a brand often integrating a part of their logo.
-Brands can use their mascots in a variety of ways typically having them act as the voice in digital and print advertisements.
-One such example of a successful brand mascot is the Duolingo Owl, Duo.
-Duo was created by the company at its origination and has evolved over time from just a logo to their main form of messaging.
-Utilizing Duo on TikTok as their spokes mascot has led many other brands to create characters out of elements of their brand iconography on the app.
-Other mascots that have found success on TikTok are The Empire State Building and Sour Patch Kids mascot.
-Mascots can go through changes throughout their lifecycle and this is important for them to stay relevant in their market.
-The Pringles mascot Mr. P has recently gone through a redesign that allows them to be more simplified, but allowing his expressions to change depending on the circumstance.
-Design week thinks that the most successful mascots are those that tell a story, and the redesign of Mr. P allows him to be utilized in more situations and be able to tell different stories.

 Brand awareness

-Brand awareness involves a customers' ability to recall and/or recognize brands, logos, and branded advertising.
+Brand awareness involves a customer's ability to recall and/or recognize brands, logos, and branded advertising.
 Brands help customers to understand which brands or products belong to which product or service category.
 Brands assist customers to understand the constellation of benefits offered by individual brands, and how a given brand within a category is differentiated from its competing brands, and thus the brand helps customers & potential customers understand which brand satisfies their needs.
 Thus, the brand offers the customer a short-cut to understanding the different product or service offerings that make up a particular category.

 Brand awareness is a key step in the customer's purchase decision process, since some kind of awareness is a precondition to purchasing.
 That is, customers will not consider a brand if they are not aware of it.
 Brand awareness is a key component in understanding the effectiveness both of a brand's identity and of its communication methods.
 Successful brands are those that consistently generate a high level of brand awareness, as this can be the pivotal factor in securing customer transactions.
 Various forms of brand awareness can be identified.
 Each form reflects a different stage in a customer's cognitive ability to address the brand in a given circumstance.

 Marketers typically identify two distinct types of brand awareness; namely brand recall (also known as unaided recall or occasionally spontaneous recall) and brand recognition (also known as aided brand recall).
 These types of awareness operate in entirely different ways with important implications for marketing strategy and advertising.